bilalze/CityofLA_data_analysis/README.md

 plt.show()
 ```
 ![Alt text](images/Figure_6.png)
-as can be seen these job sectors have increased in the past two years
-we can check the fastest growing sectors in the city
+We can also check the fastest growing sectors in the city
 ```
 sectory=list()
 slopy=list()